mitsuhiko/flask-oauth/docs/index.rst

 remote `OAuth`_ enabled applications.
 Currently it only implements the consumer interface so you cannot expose your own API with OAuth.

-Flak-OAuth depends on the `python-oauth2`_ module.
+Flask-OAuth depends on the `python-oauth2`_ module.

 Features
 --------